-If you suffered injuries on someone’s property, you may be entitled to compensation.
+You may be entitled to compensation if you suffered injuries on someone’s property.
 Generally, under premises liability law, property owners – either residential or business – have a duty to keep their premises safe.

 If a property owner fails to uphold this duty of care and you suffer injuries, you have legal rights.
-A premises liability lawyer in Fort Lauderdale, FL, from the Law Offices of Anidjar & Levine can help you recover damages.
+A Fort Lauderdale personal injury lawyer from the Law Offices of Anidjar & Levine can help you recover damages.

 We Can Help You Seek Compensation in a Premises Liability Case

-A lawyer from our team can help you recover compensation for the medical bills you paid as a result of your premises liability injury in Fort Lauderdale.
+A lawyer from our team can help you recover compensation for the medical bills you paid due to your premises liability injury in Fort Lauderdale.
 This can include medical expenses such as:

 - Hospital bills